Prince Edward County – Ontario

 Booth regions were first settled a few centuries ago by loyalists who had left U.S.A. (map) during the or right after the war of Independence in the 18th ct.
 Settlers who wanted to stay loyal to the British crown looked up to the North.

 Since, a few centuries went by but the way of life has been preserved and cultivated for everyone’s benefit.
-Prince Edward County today is a rich variety of country living all of us are searching for when looking for near by escape from the urban chaos.
-It takes just under two hours drive from Toronto or around four hours from Montreal (travel notes) to enjoy the sand and the beach.
+Prince Edward County today is a rich variety of country living city folks search for when looking at weekend or vacation oasis away from urban hustle.
+It takes just under two hours drive from Toronto or around four hours from Montreal (travel notes) to enjoy its beach and outdoor activities.

-But, there is much more to the Prince Edward County than beaches and beautiful camp grounds right on them.
+There is much more to the Prince Edward County than Sandbanks beach and beautiful campgrounds right on them.

-Once settled in whatever accommodations you choose during your stay in Prince Edward County, if not staying in town you should definitely visit picturesque Picton, explore its main street, crafts and artisan shops and enjoy a meal in one of the gourmet restaurants.
+Once settled in your preferred choice of accommodation, either a cabin, Airbnb, near by hotel or in one off the campgrounds inside the park, visit picturesque town Picton, explore its main street, crafts and artisan shops and enjoy a meal in one of the gourmet restaurants.

-There is plenty to explore by driving or biking on the quiet roads crisscrossing the county.
-Around every corner there is another farm of some sort, there are local cheese producers, apple orchards, strawberry fields, vineyards, B&B’s, Inn’s, cottages, even a Drive In movie theater – Is out there still any other that you know off?
+There is also plenty to explore by driving or biking on the quiet roads crisscrossing the county.
+Around every curve there is another farm of some sort, local cheese producers, apple orchards, strawberry fields, vineyards, B&B’s, Inn’s, cottages, even a Drive In movie theater – Is it out there still any other left that you know off?

-Sandbanks offers plenty of what far away sun destinations offer but with one difference, its around the corner.
-So, do not pass an opportunity to enjoy water sports, swimming, sunbathing, fishing, even an early morning jog on the sand dunes.
+Sandbanks offers plenty of what far away sun destinations offer but with one difference, it’s just around the corner for millions of Canadians.
+Do not pass an opportunity to spend the weekend or a week and enjoy water sports, swimming, sunbathing, fishing, even an early morning jog on the sandy beach not that far from where you may be living.

 Hope you’ll have as much fun as we had!